 Why You Should Watch: When Calls the Heart is always a cheery watch full of nostalgic charm.

 #34: The Christmas Miracle of Jonathan Toomey (2007)

 “The Christmas Miracle of Jonathan Toomey” is a story of love, redemption and above all, hope.
 When a broken-hearted boy loses the treasured wooden nativity set that links him to his dead father, his worried mother persuades a reclusive, ill-tempered woodcarver to create a replacement and to allow her son to watch him carve it.

 The commission takes their relationship to unexpected places as the young boy makes greater and more difficult demands of the woodcarver’s ability, and as Christmas approaches, the three of them struggle to come to terms with each other, their painful memories and the process of putting their unhappiness behind them.

-Why You Should Watch: Honestly, I haven’t seen this period drama yet.
-However, the synopsis sounds super promising and a good choice for the entire family.
+Why You Should Watch: This period drama is a great choice for the entire family!

 BONUS #35: Edward Scissorhands (1990)

 An uncommonly gentle young man, who happens to have scissors for hands, falls in love with a beautiful teenage girl.